Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 Understanding Staging Labels in the Rotation Process

-AWSCURRENTPoints to the active version that applications should use
+AWSCURRENT Points to the active version that applications should use

-AWSPENDINGIdentifies a new version being tested before promotion
+AWSPENDING Identifies a new version being tested before promotion

-AWSPREVIOUSReferences the previous version for potential rollback
+AWSPREVIOUS References the previous version for potential rollback

-How the promotion process works:
+How promotion works:

 1. When a new version is created during rotation, it’s initially labeled AWSPENDING